Which motion design course is best for you? Here's an in-depth guide to animation courses at School of Motion.

 Beyond Animation Bootcamp there is a whole world of possibility for growth.
 So, what does it look like if you apply yourself?
 Take a look at this work created by School of Motion Alumni Zak Tietjen.
 Zak Tietjen took the skills he learned in Animation Bootcamp and applied them to his MoGraph career.
 Over the course of only a few years, he has developed one of the coolest personal brands in motion design.

 After you complete Animation Bootcamp you will unlock a new level of animation that few ever obtain.
 Working hard through principles, and finishing full-blown animated videos will teach you how to dig deep.
 Animation Bootcamp is just a gateway to a world of storytelling possibilities.
 You've unlocked a new artistic eye that helps you view the world from a new lens.
 Where you go next is up to you!

 Animation Bootcamp is for artists who are confident in their After Effects skills.
 They could be fresh out of After Effects Kickstart or someone looking to further their career by bringing their animations to the next level.

-Animation Bootcamp benefits people who have a limited knowledge of the Principles of Animation and how to apply them to their work in After Effects using the Graph Editor.
-By the end of this course you'll know how to use both the speed and value graph to add a whole new level of control and finesse to you animations.
+Animation Bootcamp benefits people who have a limited knowledge of the Principles of Animation, and how to apply them to their work in After Effects using the Graph Editor.
+By the end of this course you'll know how to use both the speed and value graph to add a whole new level of control and finesse to your animations.